yuanyajie/git_cheatsheet/remote_repo.md

 -   Pushing your repo to GitHub for the first time

         git push -u origin master
+    If only pushes a specific branch:

+        git push -u origin <branch>
 -   Pushing your changes to the remote

         git push origin master